 Instead, I have the strawberries on a sablé breton (shortbread to us Brits) with mascarpone sorbet.
 The sablé is as generously buttery as any in France, and the sweetness of the coulis is nicely offset by the light freshness of the strawberries.
 It is a great way to finish the meal.

 Julien concludes with the savarin, a cake drenched in orange liqueur, topped in traditional Chantilly and maybe less traditional mango, coconut and lime.
 It takes us both back to Naples and our first encounter with a baba au rum.
 And judging by how Julien devours it, it is every bit as good.

-And so the evening draws to a close.
+And so our evening at Caractere restaurant draws to a close.
 Sated and satisfied, we make our way back through the heavily curtained entrance and out into the real world.
 Down the streets of Notting Hill and onto a London train for our journey back home.

 Caractère is one of those welcoming neighbourhood restaurants that is well worth traveling for, and we will certainly be back.